RajeshwarReddyKolimi/FyleAssignment/README.md

 #### pagination.js, paginator.js:
 They both adds pagination, allowing users to navigate to any page directly, ot next page, to previous page, to first page, to last page.

+#### backend/index.js
+Allows storing github Personal Access Tokens without exposing to users.
+It fetches data from github API and returns the response to frontend.
 ### Happy Coding